Azure/terraform-azurerm-avm-res-network-privatednszone/modules/private_dns_virtual_network_link/README.md

 ### <a name="input_resolution_policy"></a> [resolution\_policy](#input\_resolution\_policy)

-Description: The resolution policy for the virtual network link.
+Description: The Azure private link zone resolution policy for the virtual network link.
 Possible values are 'Default' or 'NxDomainRedirect'.
+If the private DNS zone is not an Azure private link zone (e.g. privatelink.blob.core.windows.net), this value is ignored.

 Type: `string`